ibm-cloud-docs/openwhisk/openwhisk_watson_translator.md

 - `username`: The Watson API user name.
 - `password`: The Watson API password.
 - `payload`: The text to be translated.
-- `translateParam`: The input parameter indicating the text to translate.
+- `translateParam`: The input parameter that indicates the text to translate.
 For example, if `translateParam=payload`, then the value of the `payload` parameter that is passed to the action is translated.
 - `translateFrom`: A two-digit code of the source language.
 - `translateTo`: A two-digit code of the target language.